HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/index.md

 IQ provides a natural language interface where users can ask questions, request assistance, and receive intelligent responses.
 The chat interface supports markdown formatting, and structured responses.

 ### **Adaptive Access**
-IQ adapts its presentation based on the available space on the current DX page:
+IQ is rendered in one of two modes based on the available horizontal space on the current DX page.
+This is determined automatically and cannot be customized:

-- **Side Panel**: On pages with sufficient horizontal space, clicking the sparkle icon in the Toolbar opens IQ as a side panel from the right (LTR) or left (RTL).
+- **Panel view**: On pages with sufficient horizontal space, clicking the sparkle icon in the Toolbar opens IQ as a Panel view from the right (LTR) or left (RTL).
-- **Compact View**: On pages where space is limited, IQ provides a Floating Action Button (FAB) at the bottom-right (LTR) or bottom-left (RTL) that opens a compact view.
+- **Floating view (Popper)**: On pages where space is limited, IQ provides a Floating Action Button (FAB) at the bottom-right (LTR) or bottom-left (RTL) that opens a Floating view (Popper).

-From either view, the **Full View** button in the header expands IQ into a full expanded dialog for a more spacious experience.
+From either view, the **Dialog view** button in the header expands IQ into a Dialog view for a more spacious experience.

 ### **Session Management**
 IQ maintains conversational context within an active session.
 You can start a new conversation at any time using the **"Start a new conversation"** button in the header.